kobman/KOBman/docs/ADD_NEW_ENV.md

 Save your environment shell script in the path KOBman/src/main/bash/env

-Follow the naming convention, for example if the environment name is "abc.sh", then the file name should be "kob-abc.sh"
+Follow the naming convention, for example if the environment name is "abc", then the file name should be "kob-abc.sh"

 Save the test script of your environment in the folder KOBman/tests/envs